History of Gear: Trailwise and The Ski Hut, West Coast Pioneers, circa 1935

 Get an authentic Jensen Pack!

-Eric Hardee, a vintage gear lover near Seattle, WA has legal use (via Don Wittenberger) of the authentic Rivendell pack blueprints and has been sewing/selling custom Jensen/Rivendell packs via word of mouth advertising for many years.
+Eric Hardee, a vintage gear lover near Seattle, WA has legal use (via Don Wittenberger) of the authentic Rivendell pack blueprints and patterns, and has been sewing/selling custom Jensen/Rivendell packs via word of mouth advertising for many years.
 Eric can sew up an original Jensen or Giant Jensen for you--- Contact him!
 He is a true lover of this pack.
 His email is ewak3@juno.com.
 Tell him that you heard about his packs from Bruce at OregonPhotos.com

 Back to Mazama Climbers Main Page